Vanilla Ice: Since 2009

 In 2016, Vanilla Ice competed on season 23 of Dancing with the Stars.
 He was partnered with professional dancer Witney Carson.
 They were eliminated on October 4, 2016.

 On September 16, 2017, Vanilla Ice joined Insane Clown Posse in a free concert, the Juggalo March On Washington.
 Between 2015 and 2016, Vanilla Ice was one of the main headliners for the worldwide 'I Love the 90s Tour'.

 On January 4, 2019, Dave Franco was cast to star as Ice in a biopic chronicling the rapper's life.

 On December 31, 2020, Ice was the star attraction at a New Year's Eve party at President Trump's mansion Mar-a-Lago.
 The President himself was unable to attend, but Donald Trump Jr. captured Ice's performance on his cellphone.
 New Year's Eve 2020 was also the younger Trump's 43rd birthday.
 Notable attendees included Don Jr.'s girlfriend Kimberly Guilfoyle, Rudy Giuliani, Sean Spicer and others.

-In June 2021, Ice narrated a BBC Radio 5 Live documentary podcast covering the theft of the racehorse Shergar.
+In June 2021, Ice narrated a BBC Radio 5 Live documentary podcast about the theft of the racehorse Shergar.

 Personal life

 Vanilla Ice dated Madonna for eight months in 1991–1992.
 Ice married Laura Giaritta in 1997; they have two daughters, Dusti Rain (born 1998) and KeeLee Breeze (born 2000).
 Ice describes himself as a "Juggalo", a fan of Psychopathic Records hip hop groups.

-By 2012, he was a vegetarian for six years.
+By 2012, Ice was a vegetarian for six years.

 In 2013, Ice stated that he has Choctaw heritage through his maternal grandmother.
 In 2015, after Ice repeated his claim of Choctaw identity in response to criticisms of Native American portrayals in The Ridiculous 6, Choctaw genealogists researched his family tree, finding his maternal genealogy to be mostly German, with no Choctaw ancestry possible.
-Ice responded via Twitter that "I'm not going to pretend I'm Indian, Just because I have Indian blood.
-Sorry for any disrespect, to me Indians are American royalty."
+Ice responded via Twitter that "I'm not going to pretend I'm Indian, just because I have Indian blood.
+Sorry for any disrespect[;] to me Indians are American royalty."

 In 2016, Ice's wife filed for divorce, saying that the marriage was "irretrievably broken."
-His third child with his new wife was born in 2018.
+In 2018, he welcomed his third daughter.